-- Girls and boys are not permitted to be in each other's rooms at any time. - Socialising which might disturb other students or staff (such as playing recorded music at high volume) is not allowed. - Sunday mornings are a quiet time.
+- Girls and boys are not permitted to be in each other's boarding areas at any time. - Socialising which might disturb other students or staff (such as playing recorded music at high volume) is not allowed. - Sunday mornings are a quiet time.
 Pupils should respect the right of others to sleep and rest.
 Practice is therefore restricted to the music studios until 12 noon.

 The School regards it as fundamentally important that pupils recognise the sanctity of each other's private space, and when asked to leave either by the pupil to whom the bedroom belongs, or a member of staff, must do so without complaint.
+Sanctions will be imposed on any pupils disregarding the privacy of others.